NEW YORK CITY

 Getting back to the dinner, Lynda and I managed to find 10 seconds of downtime to pick our menu items.
 She opted for a club sandwich and water (she was driving) while I went for the sirloin steak a Cheval, which is ground meat topped with a sunny-side up egg and parsley mashed potatoes.
 The waitress took our order with an air of indifference that would have been insulting were it not so amusing, and then left.
 I tried to eat the bread, but it and the butter were ice-cold — who freezes butter and bread? — so I gave up and listened to Lynda’s life story.

-She was born in California, 1983, the day Aldous Huxley died…whoops, I slipped into a misappropriation of a Sheryl Crow lyric there.
-Won’t happen again.
-After about a month in the Golden State her parents moved to the Bronx for roughly five years before they moved to a new place in Brooklyn’s Sunset Park, where her family has lived ever since.
+She was born in California in 1983, then after about a month in the Golden State her parents moved to the Bronx for roughly five years before they moved to a new place in Brooklyn’s Sunset Park, where her family has lived ever since.

 Despite, or perhaps because of, spending almost her entire life in New York, don’t expect Lynda to wear one of those tourist t-shirts proclaiming “I Love New York”.
 Lynda said she has a different view of the Big Apple.
 “I really don’t like the people, the traffic, or anything about it other than my family.”